Elim Pentecostal Church: History

-George Jeffreys (1889–1962), a Welshman, founded the Elim Pentecostal Church in Monaghan, Ireland in 1915.
-Jeffreys was an evangelist with a Welsh Congregational church background.
-He was converted at age 15 during the Welsh Revival of 1904.
-Alexander A. Boddy, Vicar of All Saints, Monkwearmouth, Sunderland invited him to preach at his International Pentecostal Convention in Sunderland in May 1913.
-Between 1915 and 1934, Jeffreys was extremely active as a revivalist, and preached to large crowds throughout the United Kingdom.
 The church was brought together, first as the Elim Evangelistic Band, but this was changed to Elim Foursquare Gospel Alliance when the Deed Poll was registered in April 1934.
 The name 'Elim' was taken from the account in the Book of Exodus, chapter 15, verse 27, where the Israelites, leaving the bondage of Egypt under the leadership of Moses, found an oasis called Elim: "Then they came to Elim, where there were twelve wells of water and seventy palm trees; so they camped there by the waters."
-This represented a place of refreshing and it was thought appropriate for a revival movement at that time.
+This represented a place of refreshing, and it was thought appropriate for a revival movement at that time.